-- 5.5.1 The Single Buyer shall monitor the adequacy of the supply of fuel to Generators and notify the Energy Commission of any issues identified, including monitoring the adequacy of Secondary Fuel or gas and hydro levels to meet the Week Ahead Dispatch Schedule and the Three Month Ahead Dispatch Schedule and responding to and monitoring any unplanned curtailment or disruption to the planned supply and delivery of forecast quantities of Secondary Fuel or gas and managing the impact of weather or riparian requirements on Hydro Plants (if applicable). - 5.5.2 The Single Buyer shall perform the following functions in relation to its role in monitoring the supply of fuel to Generators: - (a) participate in a Gas Supply Committee to monitor the adequacy and security of gas supply for electricity generation and the efficiency and effectiveness of gas procurement by the Nominated Gas Supplier; - (b) develop a plan for the use of Secondary Fuel to make up for the loss of gas-based generation; and - (c) develop an annual Hydro Plant Management Plan to manage hydro generation capacity and lake levels for storage-based schemes and plan for the optimum utilisation of Hydro Plants (if necessary).
+4.5.1 The Single Buyer shall monitor the adequacy of the supply of fuel to Generators and notify the Commission of any issues identified, including monitoring the adequacy of Secondary Fuel or gas to meet the Week Ahead Dispatch Schedule and the Three Month Ahead Dispatch Schedule and responding to and monitoring any unplanned curtailment or disruption to the planned supply and delivery of forecast quantities of Secondary Fuel or gas and managing the impact of weather or riparian requirements.

+- 4.5.2 The Single Buyer shall perform the following functions in relation to its role in monitoring the supply of fuel to Generators: - (a) participate in a Gas Supply Committee to monitor the adequacy and security of gas supply for electricity generation and the efficiency and effectiveness of gas procurement by the Nominated Gas Supplier; and - (b) develop a plan for the use of Secondary Fuel to make up for the loss of gas-based generation;

-5.6 Role in promoting transparency
+4.6 Role in promoting transparency

-5.6.1 The Single Buyer shall promote transparency by ensuring that it performs its functions in a transparent and consistent manner.
+- 4.6.1 The Single Buyer shall promote transparency by ensuring that it performs its functions in a transparent and consistent manner.
 The Single Buyer shall ensure that it publishes information concerning the performance of its functions and ensure that such information is accurate, concise, understandable and readily accessible to Participants, stakeholders and the general public.
-The Single Buyer shall also perform its functions in a spirit of collaboration with Participants, ensuring that Participants are given the opportunity to participate in any Single Buyer Working Groups and consultations that the Single Buyer considers are necessary to assist it in performing its functions.

-- 5.6.2 The Single Buyer shall perform the following functions in relation to its role in promoting transparency: - (a) develop and maintain the Single Buyer Website.
-The Single Buyer Website shall publish information concerning the performance of the Single Buyer functions, as required under Rule 19.3 subject to the confidentiality provisions in the Generator Contracts; and - (b) establish Single Buyer Working Groups comprising appropriate representatives from Participants and other stakeholder groups.
+The Single Buyer shall also perform its functions in a spirit of collaboration with Participants, ensuring that Participants are given the opportunity to participate in any Single Buyer Working Groups and consultations that the Single Buyer considers are necessary to assist it in performing its functions. - 4.6.2 The Single Buyer shall perform the following functions in relation to its role in promoting transparency: - (a) develop and maintain the Single Buyer Website.
+The Single Buyer Website shall publish information concerning the performance of the Single Buyer functions, as required under Rule 18.3 subject to the confidentiality provisions in the Generator Contracts; and - (b) establish Single Buyer Working Groups comprising appropriate representatives from Participants and other stakeholder groups.
 The Single Buyer Working Groups shall review processes and outcomes and recommend Rule Changes where appropriate.

-5.7 Role in facilitating competition in the generation sector
+4.7 Role in facilitating competition in the generation sector

-- 5.7.1 The Single Buyer shall facilitate competition in the generation sector by performing its functions concerning the tendering for new capacity in a fair and balanced manner.
-The Single Buyer shall also ensure that it performs its dispatch functions in a manner that is consistent with principles of least cost and is also consistent with the terms and conditions of Generator Contracts as required by these Guidelines. - 5.7.2 The Single Buyer shall ensure that it negotiates the terms and conditions of Generator Contracts in a fair and balanced manner that does not unreasonably discriminate against any party and ensures fair and reasonable terms and conditions for participation in the generation sector for all parties.
+4.7.1 The Single Buyer shall facilitate competition in the generation sector by performing its functions concerning the tendering for new capacity in a fair and balanced manner.
+The Single Buyer shall also ensure that it performs its dispatch functions in a manner that is consistent with principles of least cost and is also consistent with the terms and conditions of Generator Contracts as required by these Guidelines.

+4.7.2 The Single Buyer shall ensure that it negotiates the terms and conditions of Generator Contracts in a fair and balanced manner that does not unreasonably discriminate against any party and ensures fair and reasonable terms and conditions for participation in the generation sector for all parties.

-5.8 Role in promoting confidence in the electricity industry
+4.8 Role in promoting confidence in the electricity industry